Quark-hadron phase transition in a chameleon Brans-Dicke model of brane gravity: General framework

-where $g$ is the metric determinant, $R$ is the Ricci scalar constructed from the metric $g_{AB}$, $\phi$ is a CBD scalar field, $\omega$ is a dimensionless coupling constant which determines the coupling between gravity and the CBD scalar field, $L_m$ represents the density Lagrangian for the matter fields and $V(\phi)$ is the potential.
-Latin indices denote 5-dimensional components (A,B = 1, . . . , 5) and for convenience we choose $\kappa^2_{(5)}=8\pi G_{(5)} = 1.$ The last term on the right hand said of (1), namely $f(\phi){L}_m$, indicates non-minimal coupling between scalar field and matter, where $f(\phi)$ is an arbitrary function of $\phi$.
-One can obtain the gravitational field equation by taking variation of the action (1) with respect to the metric $g_{AB}$ and $\phi$ as
+Here $g$ is the determinant of the five-dimensional metric $g_{AB}$, $R$ is the Ricci scalar constructed from $g_{AB}$, $\phi$ is the CBD scalar field, $\omega$ is a dimensionless coupling constant which determines the coupling between gravity and $\phi$, $L_m$ is the Lagrangian density for the matter fields, and $V(\phi)$ is the scalar field potential energy density.
+Latin indices label five-dimensional components ($A,B$ = 1, . . . , 5) and for convenience we shall set $\kappa^2_{(5)}=8\pi G_{(5)} = 1$, where $G_{(5)}$ is the five-dimensional Newtonian gravitational constant.
+The last term on the right hand side of Eq.
+(1), $f(\phi){L}_m$, indicates non-minimal coupling between the scalar field and matter, where $f(\phi)$ is an analytical function of $\phi$.

+One can obtain the gravitational and scalar field equations of motion by varying the action (1) with respect to $g_{AB}$ and $\phi$.
+The gravitational field equation is

+where $^5G_{AB}$ is the five-dimensional Einstein tensor, $^5R_{AB}$ is the five-dimensional Ricci tensor.
+The five-dimensional energy-momentum tensor of the matter, $T_{AB}$, is given by